Difference Between ETF vs Index Funds

 What are ETF’s?

-“Exchange-Traded Funds” or ETF’s are funds which are traded on the exchange (as the name goes), and which act like a fund consisting of underlying assets, like stocks, bonds, commodities and sometimes Index funds themselves.
+“Exchange-Traded Funds” or ETF’s are funds that are traded on the exchange (as the name goes), and which act like a fund consisting of underlying assets, like stocks, bonds, commodities, and sometimes Index funds themselves.
 The logic is that they rely on an index, and are valued based upon the movement of such index.
 However, they are very liquid in nature, and for investing in them, one needs to pay a small fee.
 This concept has similarities with mutual funds, however, these are more liquid and charge lesser fees than mutual funds – which is why they are more traded than mutual funds.
-ETF’s are traded like regular stocks in the market due to their liquidity.
+ETFs are traded like regular stocks in the market due to their liquidity.

 What are Index Funds?

 “Index Funds” are a type of exchange-traded mutual fund, which follows a particular index, track the movement of the same, and are valued based upon such an index.
 These are traded at the exchange and are closely linked to the particular index they follow.
-Generally, index funds with underlying assets being stocks, follow a mix of different companies that are large sized, mid-sized, small sized, profitable, risky, etc. in definite proportions in order to balance the portfolio.
+Generally, index funds with underlying assets being stocks, follow a mix of different companies that are large-sized, mid-sized, small-sized, profitable, risky, etc. in definite proportions in order to balance the portfolio.
 They perform as mutual funds and a subset of the ETF’s.
 Like mutual funds, these funds are managed by portfolio managers, and investors can purchase these from such managers.
 They are easy to track being traded on an exchange, and thus are widely traded into.
 The most commonly traded Index Fund is S&P 500 Index Fund.

-ETF vs Index Funds Infographics
+Head to Head comparison Between ETF vs Index Funds (Infographics)

 Below is the top 6 difference between ETF vs Index Funds: